 A good quality assurance program increases employee engagement and satisfaction.

 They have clear goals to strive for.
 Measures of performance are transparent and objective.

 A QA program provides a powerful competitive advantage, it can elevate agent performance as it gathers data you can use to measure your progress and set business objectives.
-You can also use it to provide personalized training and coaching to your staff and this will ultimately translate into good customer experience.
+You can also use it to provide personalized training and coaching to your staff and this will ultimately translate into the good customer experience.

 Ask your customers what they expect from you.